-- 1.18 All comments received will be considered by Brigstock Parish Council and may be used to improve and develop the draft Neighbourhood Plan.
-Following this, a Consultation Statement, including a summary of all comments received and how these were considered, will be made available on the Neighbourhood Plan website: www.brigstockcouncil. org.uk - 1.19 The Plan will then be submitted to East Northamptonshire Council for publication and, under Regulation 16 of the Neighbourhood Planning (General) Regulations 2012, a further six-week public consultation will take place before it is sent to an Independent Examiner. - 1.20 The Examiner will recommend that the Plan is either: - A submitted to a local referendum; - B modified to meet the 'Basic Conditions' and then submitted to a referendum; or - C refused. - 1.21 East Northamptonshire Council will arrange a referendum and, if the Plan is passed by a simple majority of those voting, the Plan will be 'made' by the District Council. - 1.22 When the Plan is adopted, it will form part of the statutory Development Plan for the area.
-East Northamptonshire Council will continue to be responsible for determining most planning applications, but in Brigstock parish the policies in the Neighbourhood Plan will be the basis for those decisions.
+- 1.16 The Plan will now be submitted to East Northamptonshire Council for publication and, under Regulation 16 of the ... is sent to an Independent Examiner. - 1.17 The Examiner will recommend that the Plan is either: - А submitted to a local referendum; - modified to meet the 'Basic Conditions' and then submitted to a referendum; or В С - refused. - 1.18 East Northamptonshire Council will arrange a referendum and, if the Plan is passed by a simple majority of those voting, the Plan will be 'made' by the District Council. - 1.19 When the Plan is adopted, it will form part of the statutory Development Plan for the area.
+East Northamptonshire Council will continue to be responsible for determining most planning applications, but in Brigstock parish the policies in the Neighbourhood Plan, together with policies from the adopted Local Plan (consisting of the North ...
+Northamptonshire Joint Core Strategy 2011-2031, adopted July 2016 and remaining policies from the Rural North, those decisions.